 Since it was set up in February 2013, CAFFIL is in charge of financing credits to French local authorities granted by La Banque Postale.
-From 2015, CAFFIL will also refinance credits for large French export contracts, which benefits from the irrevocable and unconditional 100% guarantee of the French State.
+Since 2016, CAFFIL also refinances credits for large French export contracts, which benefits from the irrevocable and unconditional 100% guarantee of the French State.

-Financial communication - Publication of the Report on asset quality as of December 31, 2016
+Financial Communication – Publication of the Report on asset quality as of June 30, 2018

 - Non-performing loans 1.0%